purnachander999/pyunit-parallel-execution/Readme.md

 sudo pip install python-subunit

 TO do:
-1. Add HTML Report generation
+1. Add HTML Report generation <br>
 2. Time for each test case execution